The 7 Best Mystery Games for Kids

 4. Escape the Room Stargazer’s Manor

 Another game by the brand ThinkFun!
 This time it is for 3-8 players who are age 10 and over, rather than a single-player gig.
 Not only does this provide hours fun, but it also develops children’s critical thinking and decision-making skills which will set them up well for the future.
-In the box, there is everything you will need to play including the clear instruction booklet, scene card, 5 sealed envelopes with secret items hidden inside and the solution wheel.

 The storyline takes you on a journey where you were, at one point, employed by the famous astronomer but were unfortunately fired after many years serving him.
 In the present day, your old employer is a recluse who has been holed up in his mansion with nothing but odd noises and alien-like lighting escaping from the windows.
-You and your team of investigators will enter the manor in the hopes of uncovering the secrets that have been held behind these doors for so long.

 How to Play